 On the day the well was inaugurated, the drought was still in full force, but for the first time since the land had dried up, everyone had refreshing, clean water to drink.
 The villagers were overjoyed, and they expressed their gratitude to the church.

-“The entire village had an awesome experience of God’s goodness and His great provision through this endeavor,” said a GFA correspondent.
+“The entire village had an awesome experience of God’s goodness and His great provision through this endeavor,” said a Gospel for Asia (GFA) correspondent.
 “Praise God for His mighty acts.”

 For more information about this, click here.